Richard Golian

 Cyclically Adjusted Price-to-Earnings Ratio (CAPE) for the S&P 500: 1871-2025

-CAPE, also known as Shiller P/E, is a way to determine whether stocks are expensive or cheap.
+CAPE, also known as Shiller P/E (developed by Nobel laureate Robert Shiller of Yale University), is a way to determine whether stocks are expensive or cheap.
 It works by comparing the price of stocks in the market to the average earnings of companies over the past 10 years, adjusted for inflation.
 Think of it as a tool that smooths out short-term fluctuations and gives us a long-term perspective on whether the market is overvalued (too expensive) or undervalued (cheap).
 If CAPE is high, it suggests that stocks might be overpriced, reducing the likelihood of high investment returns in the future.
 The only exception would be if companies’ earnings were to grow dramatically in the upcoming years — far more dramatically than what we saw even during the rise of the internet, one of the biggest technological revolutions in history.

 The Story of the Dot-com Bubble